containers/podman-desktop-extension-ai-lab/README.md

 ## Installation

-You can install the Podman Desktop AI Lab extension directly inside of Podman Desktop.
+You can install the Podman AI Lab extension directly inside of Podman Desktop.

 Go to Extensions > Catalog > Install Podman Desktop AI Lab.